It seems there’s so much to worry about with a new baby.

 A dehydrated baby might also show changes in behavior, such as fussiness and unusual sleepiness.

 If your baby has any signs of dehydration you should contact your pediatrician as soon as possible.
 This is particularly important if your baby is ill and not keeping fluids down.

 Sunken fontanelle, not dehydrated

-Remember, a normal fontanelle dips in a bit.
+Remember, normal fontanelle dips in a bit.
 It might look sunken but this doesn’t necessarily mean your baby is dehydrated.

 If your baby doesn’t have any of the above symptoms of dehydration, is nursing and feeding regularly, and having 6-8 wet nappies in a day you can be assured this is normal.

 Sunken fontanelle in a breastfeeding baby

 It’s common to think a sunken fontanelle means dehydration.
 You might be tempted to give your infant water in order to keep him hydrated.

 If your infant is exclusively breastfed and is under 6 months old it is not recommended to give water or any other fluids.

 If your baby is sick or you are experiencing hotter weather, make sure you offer the breast more often.